Child & Play therapy is one of the most helpful ways of working with children.

 Through structured & semi-structured play experiences, we are frequently able to help kids & their families work through their anxiety, depression, socialization, adjustment, behavior control, & self-esteem struggles.

-MPP's Goshen therapists:
+MPP's child-focused therapists:

 - Laura Rico, LMHC has been working with children and their families for the past 10 years, and specializes in working with generalized anxiety, social anxiety, depression, and behavior control issues.